Rittycheriah/RandomActs/ReadMe.md

 10. User will have the ability to view other users total points

 ### Advanced Functionality:
-1. User home will have a live thread of the most recently logged random act of kindness
+1. User home will have a live thread of the most recently logged random act of kindness from other users

+### Version Two Plans:
-2. User can publish their act to their Twitter, Facebook, or other social media.
+1. User can publish their act to their Twitter, Facebook, or other social media.
-3. Nirvana level achievement can result in the ability to begin campaigns and get donations.
+2. Nirvana level achievement can result in the ability to begin campaigns and get donations.
-4. Utilizing Google Maps API for geolocation with logging acts
+3. Utilizing Google Maps API for geolocation with logging acts with data visualization
+4. Clickable search brings you to individual acts
+5. Bootstrap alerts for likes instead of refreshes